Azure/azure-sdk-for-python/azure-core/README.md

     """Is executed after the request comes back from the policy."""

 def on_exception(self, request, **kwargs):
-    """Is executed if an exception comes back fron the following policy.
+    """Is executed if an exception is raised while executing this policy.

     Return True if the exception has been handled and should not be forwarded to the caller.
     """